-Most of the posts on this blog are responses to questions I’ve been asked about the Bible—either through the blog itself, or else in person, by email, through Facebook, and so on.
+But the blog quickly expanded as people from around the world started asking their own questions about the Bible and I offered my thoughts in response.
+There are now over 400 posts, and most of them are responses to questions I’ve been asked either through this blog itself, or else in person, by email, through Facebook, or in some other way.
 I always say, “There’s no such thing as a bad question about the Bible.”
 That’s why this blog is called Good Question.

 Let me tell you a little bit about myself.
-I’m a writer, biblical scholar, and former pastor.
-I served local churches for nearly twenty years and then was a volunteer campus staff worker with Graduate InterVarsity Christian Fellowship at Michigan State University.
+I’m a writer, biblical scholar, and retired pastor.
+I served local churches for nearly twenty years and then was a volunteer campus staff worker for five years with Graduate InterVarsity Christian Fellowship at Michigan State University.
 I was a consulting editor to the International Bible Society (now Biblica) for The Books of the Bible, an edition of the Scriptures that presents the biblical books according to their natural literary outlines, without chapters and verses.
-(My study guide series is keyed to that format.)
+(My study guide series was designed to be used with the Bible in that format.)
 I’ve written a book called After Chapters and Verses: Engaging the Bible in the Coming Generations to explain how we can use the Bible, without chapters and verses, for reading, studying, preaching, and teaching.
 I was one of the translators for The Voice Bible.

 I have an A.B. from Harvard in English and American Literature and Language, a Master of Arts in Theological Studies from Gordon-Conwell, and a Ph.D. in the History of Christian Life and Thought, with a minor concentration in Bible, from Boston College, in the joint program with Andover Newton Theological School.
 I’ve published articles on the literary structures of biblical books in journals such as New Testament Studies, Novum Testamentum, and The Journal for the Study of the Old Testament.
 I’ve also written articles for The High Calling of Our Daily Work and Bible Study Magazine.

-I hope you enjoy this blog, and if you have any questions about the Bible, please use the “ask a question” page to send them to me.
-(The time it takes me to respond will depend on the volume of questions received.)
+I hope you enjoy this blog.
+If you have any questions about the Bible yourself, please use the “Ask a Question” link above to send them to me.
+(Also, the study guides are now available free in PDF form through this blog; you can use the “Free Study Guides” link at the top of this page to access them.
+If you have any questions about using the guides, or about what they say, feel free to ask those as well.
+That was, after all, how this blog got started.)
+The time it takes me to respond will depend on the volume of questions received.
 I also welcome comments on individual posts.
-(Comments may be edited for length, tone, and content.)
+Comments may be edited for length, tone, and content.
 Thanks!